Therapy for complex mental health concerns in Columbus, Ohio

 You might notice emotions that feel intense, quiet, or difficult to regulate.
 It feels like your on alert, disconnected, unable to relax, or unsure how to make sense of your inner world.
 You might be weighed down by feelings of sadness, emptiness, or a loss of interest in things that once mattered.
 Or perhaps you feel have mood shifts that feel unusually high, fast, or out of sync with your usual self.
 There may be times when alcohol, substances, or other unwanted behaviors become a way to cope with stress and all the things you are carrying.

-Maybe patterns in your relationships may repeat themselves even when you want something different.
-Early experiences or long carried wounds might still shape how safe you feel with others or how you see yourself.
-You’re seeking a sense of clarity and connection.
-You might be having experiences you don’t know how to talk about, or you’ve tried to explain them before and felt misunderstood.
+Early experiences or long carried wounds might still shape how safe you feel with others and bring a overwhelming feeling of anxiety.
+It might be that patterns in your relationships seem to repeat themselves, even when you want something different.
+It’s hard to know how to talk about some of these things, or you’ve tried to explain them before and felt misunderstood.
 This is common even after trying therapy.
 Some life situations call for a treatment model that works differently.
+You’re seeking a sense of clarity and connection.

-On alert and worried about other people’s agenda.
+On alert and worried about whether you can trust others.

 Fearful or uncertain about your future directions and goals.